 Right-click in the screen’s bottom-left corner, select Control Panel.
 In the opened window choose "Uninstall a Program".

-After uninstalling BrowseFox scan your computer for any left unwanted components or possible malware infections.
+After uninstalling BrowseFox, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Remove BrowseFox from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "BrowseFox" and disable it.